astronomer/astro-docs/enterprise/v0.25/04_deploy/03_deploy-cli.md

 This guide provides the setup steps for deploying DAGs to Astronomer using the Astronomer CLI.
 In this workflow, DAGs are built directly into a Docker image and pushed to a given Airflow Deployment on Astronomer.

 For guidance on automating this process, refer to [Deploy to Astronomer via CI/CD](/docs/enterprise/v0.25/deploy/ci-cd/).
+To learn how to deploy other components to Astronomer, such as dependencies or custom images, read [Customize your Image](/docs/enterprise/v0.25/develop/customize-image/).

 Alternatively, you can configure an external NFS volume for DAG deploys.
 For more information, read [Deploy DAGs to an NFS Volume](/docs/enterprise/v0.25/manage-astronomer/configure-nfs).